zeromq/pyzmq/README.rst

 Eggs
 ----

 We have binary installers for various Pythons on OSX and (32b) Windows, so you should be able to just `easy_install pyzmq` in many situations.
-These eggs *include libzmq-2.1.4*, so they should be the only thing you need to start using pyzmq.
+These eggs *include libzmq-2.1.4*, so they should be the only thing you need to start using pyzmq, but we simply don't have the experience to know when and where these installers will not work.

+If a binary installer fails for you, please `tell us <https://github.com/zeromq/pyzmq/issues>`_ about your system and the failure, so that we can try to fix it in later releases, and fall back on building from source.

 Eggs are on PyPI, and we have them for OSX 10.6: